Yelp/paasta/docs/source/installation/getting_started.rst

 Marathon
 --------

 PaaSTA uses `Marathon <https://mesosphere.github.io/marathon/>`_ for supervising long-running services running in Mesos.
-See the `official documentation <https://mesosphere.github.io/marathon/docs/>`_ for how to get started with Marathon.
+See the `official documentation <https://mesosphere.github.io/marathon/docs/>`__ for how to get started with Marathon.
 Then, see the `PaaSTA documentation <../yelpsoa_configs.html#marathon-clustername-yaml>`_ for how to define Marathon jobs.

 Once Marathon jobs are defined in soa-configs, there are a few tools provided by PaaSTA that interact with the Marathon API:

 * ``deploy_marathon_services``: Does the initial sync between soa-configs and the Marathon API.
-This tools is idempotent and should be periodically.
-This is also the tools that handles "bouncing" new version of code.
+  This is the tool that handles "bouncing" to new version of code, and resizing Marathon applications when autoscaling is enabled.
+  This is idempotent, and should be run periodically on a box with a ``marathon.json`` file in the `system paasta config <../system_configs.html>`_ directory (Usually ``/etc/paasta``).
+  We recommend running this frequently - delays between runs of this command will limit how quickly new versions of services or changes to soa-configs are picked up.
 * ``cleanup_marathon_jobs``: Cleans up lost or abandoned services.
 This tool looks for Marathon jobs that are *not* defined in soa-configs and removes them.
 * ``check_marathon_services_replication``: Iterates over all Marathon services